LeonKolyang/paigeant/misc/design/design.md

 - **Resilience and Durability by Design**: Through the implementation of the Routing Slip and Saga patterns on top of a durable message broker, workflows become inherently "crash-proof."
 This provides developers with a clear and manageable pattern for handling distributed transactions and business failures.

 - **Production-Grade Security**: The library moves beyond transport-level security by implementing a Zero-Trust Messaging model.
 By embedding verifiable delegated authority (OAuth 2.0 OBO) and message integrity (JWS) directly into the message headers, it provides a robust security posture suitable for enterprise environments.
+- **Token-based Delegation**: Each `PaigeantMessage` now carries an `obo_token`.
+Consumers validate this before processing so identity is enforced at every hop.

 - **Observable Workflows**: By making distributed tracing a first-class feature with automatic context propagation, paigeant solves one of the most significant operational challenges of decentralized systems: visibility.
 Its design provides clear, end-to-end traceability for complex, asynchronous processes.